April 21, 2020

 Asheville is known around the region, country, and world for its beautiful and abundant nature.
 One of the most popular ways to enjoy this special slice of the outdoors is through hiking.
 Whether you want to do something short and sweet or are looking for an all-day adventure, our team of independent innkeepers at ABBA have a recommendation just for you.
 Here is a list of our favorite hikes in and around Asheville.
 Strap on your hiking boots, apply some sunscreen, and get ready for an adventure that you won’t forget!

 About 30 minutes from downtown Asheville, nestled in the Pisgah National Forest, is a beautiful waterfall hike to Catawba Falls.
 The route is 2.7 miles round trip and is a moderate hike with a slight elevation gain.
-The trail winds through beautiful, luscious forest, and the Catawba River and smaller waterfalls poke out along the way.
+The trail winds through the beautiful, luscious forest, and the Catawba River and smaller waterfalls poke out along the way.
 It ends at the gorgeous Catawba Falls, a waterfall with several beautiful cascades that is over 100 feet tall.

 A highly rated and popular hike north of Asheville is Craggy Gardens Trail.
 This hike is roughly 2 miles roundtrip and takes you through a gorgeous forest to a summit with quite the view.
 Famous for its rhododendrons and wildflowers, this hike is perfect for the flower lover.
 Pro tip: Because of the high elevation, temperatures can be significantly cooler than in Asheville proper so be sure to bring an extra sweater or light jacket for comfort.